Define the Structure

 In this example, notice that the player might choose to reach 60, but never 70, or vice versa.

-The stage values can be anything, as long as they are positive numbers.
+The stage values can be any positive numbers.
 They will be presented in the player’s quest log in order by stage value.

-The internal id can be anything that uniquely defines this quest, it will not be shown to the player.
-Notice how stage 65 and 90 also gives some exp rewards when reached.
-Also notice how stage 90 marks the quest as completed.
+The internal ID can be anything that uniquely defines this quest; it will not be shown to the player.
+Notice how stages 65 and 90 also give some exp rewards when reached.
+Also, notice how stage 90 marks the quest as completed.

 Quest items